'It's out of control': Humboldt Broncos crash spurs calls for mandatory semi driver training | CBC News

 "This industry and its standards are a joke," Paska wrote.
 "I hope this tragedy is the foundation of turning this industry around, because in my opinion, it needs a complete overhaul."

-A Saskatchewan Government Insurance official said in an email they "strongly recommend" drivers attend one of the certified training schools, but it's not mandatory.
+A Saskatchewan Government Insurance official said in an email it strongly recommends drivers attend one of the certified training schools, but it's not mandatory.

 SGI is talking to industry representatives about strengthening the training requirements, said the official.